From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: TAD Benchmarking

-Human and chance-level performance were also computed on TAD.
-Chance performance was computed based on random selection for the multiple-choice questions; whereas, a random subset of frames was used for temporal localization tasks.
-Human-level performance was computed using a randomly-sampled $10\%$ subset for each question type.
-The first two rows in \cref{table_main_results} show human-level and chance performance, respectively.
-Generally, human performance is far greater than chance-level {across the tasks.
-However, human-level performance is lower for} \textit{Temporal Action Localization}, {likely due to the similarity of some of the motion categories (e.g., stopped vs. stopping) and minor misalignments between the ground truth and human results (ground truth is in segments; humans responded with frames.)}.
+Human and chance performance were also computed on TAD.
+Chance performance was computed based on random selection for multiple-choice questions; a random subset of frames was used for temporal localization tasks.
+Human-level performance was computed using a randomly-sampled $10\%$ subset of each question type.
+The first two rows in \cref{table_main_results} show human-level and chance performance.
+Human performance is well above chance across the tasks.
+Performance on \textit{Temporal Action Localization} is somewhat lower for humans, likely due to the similarity of some motion categories (e.g., stopped vs.\ stopping) and minor misalignments between the ground truth (in segments) and human responses (in frames).